StyraInc/regal/docs/custom-rules.md

 is almost always irrelevant in "normal" Rego policies, but can have a significant impact in linter rules where it's sometimes called thousands of times as part of traversing the input AST.

+## Rego Library

 In addition to this, Regal provides many helpful functions, rules and utilities in Rego.
 Browsing the source code of the [regal.ast](https://github.com/StyraInc/regal/blob/main/bundle/regal/ast/ast.rego) package to see what's available is recommended!

+Note however that at this point in time, the Rego API is not considered stable, and breaking changes are likely to occur between versions.
+If you need stable versions of rules and functions found here, consider copying them into a library of your own, and use in your custom rules.
+Or engage with the Regal community and tell us what you need and depend on, and we'll try to take it into account, or at least help you find ways to make it work!

 ## Community